sin5678/inav_cn_wiki/GPS-Failsafe-and-Glitch-Protection.md

 The new GPS position is accepted as “good” if:

-1. the two positions are within the hardcoded INAV_GPS_GLITCH_RADIUS (currently 2.5m)
+1. the two positions are within the hard coded INAV_GPS_GLITCH_RADIUS (currently 2.5m)
 1. the new position is within a radius that is 10m/s/s (INAV_GPS_GLITCH_ACCEL) * dt * dt.
 Where “dt” is the time difference between the two GPS samples.

-GPS glitches are treated by the position estimator in the same way as loosing GPS fix.
+GPS glitches are treated by the position estimator in the same way as losing GPS fix.

 **At the moment the code is experimental and "glitched" GPS positions are not ignored.**